-Whenever an entrepreneur decides to set up a company in France, he must be aware of all the types of companies and choose the best structure that suits his interest and objectives in terms of business in France.
+Whenever an entrepreneur decides to set up a company in France, he or she must be aware of all the types of companies and choose the best structure that suits their interest and objectives in terms of business in France.

-A minimum of seven shareholders are required in order to set up a French SA.
+A minimum of seven shareholders is required in order to set up a French SA.
 The founders can either be individuals or legal entities.
-Initial share capital is 37,000 EUR for company formation in France.
+The initial share capital is 37,000 EUR for company formation in France.
 The capital is divided into shares and the shareholders have a limited liability to the extent of their share contribution.

-This is a similar company to joint stock corporation, but it is more flexible and it requires only two partners for company formation in France.
+This is a similar company to the joint stock corporation, but it is more flexible, and it requires only two partners for company formation in France.
 A chairman or president must be appointed by the shareholders.

-We invite you to watch a video about the types of companies you can open in France, helped by our experts:
+We invite you to watch a video about the types of companies in France, helped by our experts:

 Foreign investors who want to open companies in France must submit the following with the Trade Register: